Spoiler Alert: Conquerwild named Mr. Heater F232000 MH9BX Buddy as the best tent heater for cold weather camping!!

 It’s also important that you choose the right spot to place your heater within your tent.
 Keep it at least a few feet away from all walls, or else they could catch fire.
 Also, try to keep yourself and your fellow campers out of its way.
 You don’t want to knock it over or burn yourself in the middle of the night.

-Don’t Leave Your Heater Unattended To
+Don’t Ever Leave Camping Heaters Unattended

 No matter how safe or sturdy you think your heater is, you should never leave it unattended to.
 If you need to leave your tent, turn it off until you get back.